IFGA26 Categories > Material resources and researches

 What counts

-This doesn’t (on its own)
+This doesn’t include

-• Research without application to the built environment
+• Research without application

-• Materials not used in practice
+• Internal outputs not used in practice

-If your work spans multiple areas, choose the category that best reflects what changed.
+If your work spans multiple areas, choose the category that best represents what was shaped.
+If it fits within two categories, submit each application separately as an original entry

 Examples of strong submissions